 But if you are interested in climbing on the Rhino Rock, there is a rope at the back that can help you get up.

-I only managed to moved closer to the Rhino Rock by climbing the small path just beside the rock.
+I only managed to move closer to the Rhino Rock by climbing the small path to the left side of the rock.
 And got to this point and walked down a few steps to take photos.

 When you have taken all your photos and rested, return to the start of the hike.
 Going back is much easier.
 It will take less time, about 20 minutes or so.
 Then take bus 6A or 14.